The space of non-extendable quasimorphisms: Preliminaries

 Since $f$ is a quasimorphism, the coboundary $\delta f$ is a bounded cocycle.
 Hence we obtain a map $\delta \colon \QQQ(G) \to \HHH^2_b(G)$ by $\qm \mapsto [\delta \qm]$.
 Then the following lemma is well known:

 \begin{lem} The following sequence is exact:

 \end{lem}

 Let $\varphi \colon G \to H$ be a group homomorphism.
 A \textit{virtual section of $\varphi$} is a pair $(\fis, x)$ consisting of a subgroup $\fis$ of finite index of $H$ and a group homomorphism $s \colon \fis \to G$ satisfying $\varphi(s(x)) = x$ for every $x \in \fis$.
 The group homomorphism $\varphi$ is said to \textit{virtually split} if $\varphi$ admits a virtual section.
-The following proposition is a generalization of Ishida \cite{Ish} and Shtern \cite{Sh}.
+As mentioned at the end of the introduction, some of the authors showed the following proposition.
 For a further generalization of this result, see Theorem 1.4 of \cite{KKMM2}.

 \begin{prop}[Proposition 6.4 of \cite{KKMM1}] If the projection $p \colon \hG \to \ppi$ virtually splits, then the map $i^* \colon \QQQ(G) \to \QQQ(N)^G$ is surjective. \end{prop}

 In the present paper, we often consider amenable groups and boundedly acyclic groups.
 Here, we review basic properties related to them.
 First, we collect those for amenable groups (for example, see \cite{Fr} for more details). \begin{thm}[Known results for amenable groups] The following hold. \begin{enumerate}[$(1)$] \item Every finite group is amenable. \item Every abelian group is amenable. \item Every subgroup of an amenable group is amenable. \item Let $1 \to \bG \to \hG \to \ppi \to 1$ be an exact sequence of groups.
 Then $\hG$ is amenable if and only if $\bG$ and $\ppi$ are amenable. \item Every amenable group is boundedly $k$-acyclic for all $k\geq 1$. \end{enumerate} \end{thm}